imeltsner/network-compression-detection/README.md

 ### Usage
 This application has two main files, server.c and client.c.
 They are meant to be run in two different terminals or virtual machines.

-1. Fill out the config.json file with the values you would like to use
+1. Fill out the config.json file with the values you would like to use (some fields are not used by this application)
 2. In the first terminal, compile the server.c program
 ```
 gcc -o server server.c config.c cJSON.c